Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-Your spleen has become so swollen from leukemia that it’s removing too many red blood cells and platelets from circulation.
+Your spleen is removing too many red blood cells and platelets from your blood.
 It's your spleen's job to remove worn-out blood cells, but leukemia can make your spleen overactive.
 A splenectomy can help raise your red blood cell and platelet counts.

-A surgeon performs a splenectomy in a hospital.
-Leading up to your surgery, your doctor makes sure that any infections you have are cleared up and that you have received any needed vaccinations.
-You may check into the hospital the day before your surgery or the day of your surgery depending on the type of procedure.
-You will meet with your surgeon and the doctor who is handling your anesthesia called an anesthesiologist.
+A surgeon does a splenectomy in a hospital.
+Before your surgery, your doctor will make sure that you have no infections and that you have had vaccines as needed.
+You will check into the hospital the day before or early on the day of your surgery.
+You'll meet with your surgeon and an anesthesiologist, the doctor who will handle your anesthesia.

-You are probably going to stay in the hospital for a few days after surgery.
-During this time, and after you leave the hospital, you need to be careful to avoid infection.
+After the surgery, you'll need to be careful to avoid infection.
 You’ll need to be careful about infections for the rest of your life.
-That's because your spleen is an organ that helps protect you from infection.
-Your doctor will probably recommend that you get vaccines to help prevent certain bacterial infections.
+That's because your spleen is an organ that helps protect you against some types of infection.
+Your doctor will likely advise that you get vaccines to help prevent certain bacterial infections.
 He or she will give you more information.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR